Prepare, Write & Give a Eulogy

 Ralph Waldo Emerson

-For additional quotes, funeral poems & readings, visit the write-out-loud website.
+For additional quotes, funeral poems and readings, visit the write-out-loud website.